Resale of Restricted and Control Securities

 Exam Tip: Gotchas

-Rule 144A resales are available ONLY to QIBs (institutions with $100M+ in securities).
-They are NOT available to retail investors.
+The QIB resale path is available ONLY to QIBs (institutions with $100M+ in securities).
+It is NOT available to retail investors.
 The $10 million threshold applies specifically to broker-dealers acting as QIBs.

 Regulatory Requirements for Private Placement Resales

-• Restricted securities acquired under Regulation D (Reg D) cannot be freely resold; they must either be registered or sold under an exemption (e.g., Rule 144, Rule 144A)
+• Restricted securities acquired under Regulation D (Reg D) cannot be freely resold; they must either be registered or sold under an exemption (e.g., the restricted-stock resale rule or the QIB resale rule)

-• Securities and Exchange Commission (SEC) Rule 145: Covers reclassification, mergers, consolidations, and asset acquisitions; securities received may be restricted depending on whether the holder is an affiliate
+• Reorganization resale rule: Covers reclassification, mergers, consolidations, and asset acquisitions; securities received may be restricted depending on whether the holder is an affiliate